libonomy/aphelion-staking/tools/mintnet-kubernetes/examples/basecoin/lightclient.md

 ### Querying state (proxy)

-The proxy can read any public info via the tendermint rpc, so let's check out this account.
+The proxy can read any public info via the libonomy rpc, so let's check out this account.

 `curl localhost:8108/query/account/$VAL1_ADDR`